lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

 ### Remove Packages

-Remove packages from the local NuGet repository.
+Remove packages from the Local NuGet Feed.

 - `--remove` **Required**: Identifier of package to remove.